dkomarov/Calendar-WSI/README.md

-# project-4-release
-Release Phase for semester project 567.
+IIT Spring 2020 project, ITMD 567.

-## WSI-Calendar
+## Calendar-WSI

 A custom gateway interface to create, read, update, and delete events from Google Calendar.
 An alternative solution, notifier, interface, and backup for all your events.